s3rvac/git-edit-index/README.md

 -----

 Run `git edit-index` to display an editor with the current index.
-In it, you can stage or unstage files from the index simply by changing their status.
-For example, to stage a file, change its status from `M` to `A`.
-To unstage it, change `A` to `M`.
+In it, you can stage or unstage files from the index simply by changing their status:

+* To stage a modified file, change its status from `M` to `A`.
+* To unstage a modified file, change its status from `A` to `M`.

 The status is case-insensitive, e.g. both `A` and `a` stage the given file (lower-case letters are easier to type)